-Paul Wilson Amber Valley Borough Council Town Hall Ripley Derbyshire DE5 3BT
+Alan Redmond Amber Valley Borough Council Town Hall Ripley Derbyshire DE5 3BT

-Dear Paul
+Dear Alan

-AVA/2019/0578: Detached dormer bungalow and detached dwelling at The Haining, 1 Ashbourne Road, Belper.
+AVA/2019/0922: Detached dwelling at The Haining 1 Ashbourne Road, Belper.

 Please find below my response to the consultation concerning the above application.
-These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification later this month.
+These comments will be passed to the World Heritage Site Conservation and Planning Panel for verification later this month.